-In the streets Madrid, designers Luzinterruptus created the temporary installation "Bicycles seeking owners".
-Equipping terminals staking sidewalks bicycle saddles lit by small lamps, the Madrid studio educates passersby to use the bicycle for travel in the city.
+In the streets Madrid, designers have created Luzinterruptus temporary installation "Bicycles seeking owners".
+Equipping terminals staking sidewalks bicycle saddles lit by small lamps, the Madrid studio educates passersby the use of bicycles for travel in the city.

 On this project, Luzinterruptus states: